 Corneal transplants have a high success rate.
 But, like any surgery, there are always risks.
 These may include:

-Rejection occurs in about 20% of corneal transplants and can happen at any time, even years or decades later.
+Rejection occurs in about 20% of corneal transplants3 and can happen at any time, even years or decades later.
 Sometimes a new injury or illness causes the rejection.
 Fortunately, in most cases rejection can be controlled by medication if treated early enough.

 If you notice redness or blurred vision that persists for longer than 24 hours, contact your surgeon immediately.